Wineries are sprouting up in the cooler Kootenay climate

 Where: 1046 Lamont Road, Creston, B.C.
 V0B1G1

 Good to know: Owners Shannon and Rémi Cardinal offer tastings and sales at the winery.
-You can join their wine club with numerous benefits.
+The Red Bird Wine Club is a great way to ensure access to new and limited-production wines.
 This story tells of the owners’ journey from eastern Canada to France to the Okanagan and finally to Creston to open the valley’s newest vineyard.

 Skimmerhorn Winery and Vineyard